4th Von Erich Memorial Parade of Champions

 The 4th Von Erich Memorial Parade of Champions was a major professional wrestling supercard event produced by World Championship Wrestling Association (WCWA) on May 3, 1987 at the Texas Stadium in Irving, Texas.
-The event was held by WCCW promoter Fritz Von Erich in memory of his sons David Von Erich and Mike Von Erich, who died in February 1984 via a heart attack and April 1987 via suicide respectively.
+The event was held by WCCW promoter Fritz Von Erich in memory of his sons David Von Erich and Mike Von Erich, who died in February 1984 via a drug overdose, and April 1987 via suicide respectively.

 Eleven professional wrestling matches were contested at the event.
 The main event was a six-woman Mud Pit match, won by Candi Divine.
 However, it was not included in the video.
 The televised main event saw Bruiser Brody defeat Jeep Swenson.
 In other prominent matches on the card, The Fantastics (Bobby Fulton and Tommy Rogers) and Steve Simpson defeated the Rock 'n' Roll RPMs (Mike Davis and Tommy Lane) and Eric Embry in a scaffold match and Kevin Von Erich retained the WCWA World Heavyweight Championship against Nord the Barbarian via a double count-out.

 This event won the 1987 award for Most Disgusting Promotional Tactic from the Wrestling Observer Newsletter; the combination of Mike Von Erich's name attached to the event (his suicide had been less than a month before it) and use of stipulations such as a scaffold match and women's mud wrestling was seen as exploitative.